not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

 ## set-polyphony

-The *set-polyphony* is used within an [action](#action) to update the number of polyphonic channels of an output port.
+The *set-polyphony* is used within an [action](#action) to update the number of polyphonic channels on an output port.

-The port on which the number of channels should be updated is determined by the `index` property, while the number of channels that it should have is determined by the `channels` property.
+The port on which the number of channels should be updated is determined by the `index` property.
+The number of channels that the port should have is determined by the `channels` property.
 Setting the number of channels to `1` will make the port monophonic.
-One port can have up to `16` channels.
+A port can have up to `16` channels.

 The output ports can be addressed by their number label as it is visible on the UI, so the `index` property can go from `1` up to (and including) `8`